mandulaj/PZEM-004T-v30/README.md

 ***

-This module is an upgraded version of the PZEM-004T with frequency and power factor measurement features available at the usual places.
+This module is an upgraded version of the PZEM-004T with frequency and power factor measurement features, available at the usual places.
 It communicates using a TTL interface over a Modbus-RTU like communication protocol but is incompatible with the older [@olehs](https://github.com/olehs) library found here: [https://github.com/olehs/PZEM004T](https://github.com/olehs/PZEM004T).
 I would like to thank [@olehs](https://github.com/olehs) for the great library which inspired me to write this one.

 ### Manufacturer (optimistic) specifications